hfakoor222/Palo_Alto_Scripting/README.md

 and
 deny 0.0.0.0/32 to any

 does not return a misconfiguration match because it isn't part of the same XML grouping.
+The code can be modified to return this as a match.
+We can audit all our firewalls, to see if there are mismatched security policies.

+Script only requires port 22 SSH to function, using the netmiko library.
+It connects to devices in parallel (typically about 4 to 7 devices at once on a 4 core cpu) .

 The XML grouping is built into the PA firewalls, and can be viewed through Panorama